25 Trendy New Words in English That Native Speakers Use All the Time

 New slang words aren’t just old words used in new ways.
 New words may also be formed from the blending or shortening of certain words or phrases.
 For instance, a key ingredient in Italian cuisine is extra virgin olive oil—it’s a real tongue twister, but thankfully, it’s now been shortened to simply EVOO as you’ll see soon.

-Or right now, if you want a learn 12 of the twenty-five trendy words right away!
+Or you can learn more about this right now, if you want a learn 12 of the twenty-five trendy words below via video.

 The Quickest Ways to Master New English Vocabulary